VarahaSandeep/Loan_Calculator/README.md

 # LoanTask

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6.
+This project was developed using Angular and developed according to the given UI specifications.

 ## Development server